pounard/foodget/README.md

 Every widget or container exposes a set of signals, on which you can arbitrarily connect code to, in order to react upon user actions.
-Signals are custom, not DOM based, this is an explicit choice that as a user, you will never manipulate anything which is DOM related: this opens the door to alternate rendering pipelines than the browser.
+Signals are custom, not DOM based, this is an explicit design choice that as a user, you will never manipulate anything which is DOM related: this opens the door to alternate rendering pipelines than the browser.

-Runtime flow is rather easy: create an `App` instance, build one or more `Window` objets attached to it, connect to signals, then run it!
+## Rendering pipeline

+As of now, rendering pipeline is hardcoded into containers and widgets, each widget (containers are widgets) has a `Widget.createElement(): HTMLElement` method which is responsible for rendering self.

+Basically, when you call `App.start()`, it will determine the currently opened `Window` object, and trigger `Widget.createElement()` over it then attach the returned element into the DOM once finished.
+Every other `Widget` instance will be built recursively.

+`Widget` instances attempt to maintain an updated state, subsequent rebuild attempt will not rebuild unmodified children.
+Some bugs are probably still hidding in this particular piece of code.
+When you do a lot of modifications at runtime, it's recommended that you manually attempt `repaint()` calls if you experience an UI that doesn't refresh correctly.

+Future plans are to decouple the rendering and get it out from the main API and keep the user-facing API as a UI builder only, independently of the runtime environment.
+This means that in the future, you could create a virtual UI in `node` for example, in order to be able to do proper unit or functional testing.

+## Dynamic rendering

+Widgets and containers can be modified and repaint at any moment, including during runtime.
+In most cases, when you modify childs, you'll need to call the `Widget.repaint()` method manually to refresh the UI.
+This limitation is known, more elegant solutions for API users will be provided in a later development phase.

+## Signals

+An UI is useless without user interaction: each widget will emit signals on which you can listen to respond.

+All known signals are described on the `Signal` enum found in `src/core.ts`, you may connect to any of those signals on any of the widgets, but some such as clicked may never be raised on some widgets.

+## Selections, Hotkeys, Accelerators

+For now, all theses features are not implemented.
+They will be, but there is no defined roadmap.

 # Widgets

 ## Existing containers

- - `App` is the main application window, it is a `Page` container on which you can additionaly attach various other specific widgets.
+ - `App` is the main application window, it is a `Window` container.
- - `Page` is the equivalent of an ordinary window, it can contain anything.
-   Moreover it can be stacked in containers which are page containers, such as the `Notebook` window.
-Usually, when a `Page` is displayed, siblings are hidden.
- - `Window` is pretty similar to page, except it can only exist as an `App` direct child.
-Only one `Window` at a time can be displayed.
+ - `Window` is the most basic container, it can exist only as an `App` child, an `App` may hold as many `Window` as you need, but it can only display one at a time.
  - `Box` is an arbitrary widget container, the same way `Page` is, it can contain anything.
 It can be stacked in box containers: `HorizontalBox` and `VerticalBox`.